spookylukey/django-views-the-right-way/source/detail_view.rst

 * ``render_to_response``
 * ``setup``

-These methods certainly span a more than one layer.
+These methods certainly span more than one layer.
 We've got methods that deal very much with the HTTP layer (dispatching on different verbs, extracting data out of a URL, building responses), and others that deal with retrieving database objects and others with templates.